-Generally, homework assignments will be analytical problems designed for you to demonstrate an understanding of relevant engineering principles discussed in the lectures.
-Homework will usually be assigned on a weekly basis.
+Assigned homework will consist of analytical problems designed for you to demonstrate an understanding of relevant engineering principles discussed in the lectures.
+Assignments will be divided into two categories: smaller assessments, graded via D2L, and larger projects, graded by hand.
 Collaboration with other students is encouraged, however all work submitted for grading must be demonstrably independent from that of other students.
 USC's academic integrity policies, as set forth in SCampus, will be thoroughly enforced in this class.